HenriqueNPinho/FEUP-LBAW/docs/PA/pa.md

 ### 1. Installation

-The final release version can be found [here](http://lbaw2151.lbaw.fe.up.pt).

 The full Docker command to start the image available at the group's GitLab Container Registry using the production database: